tongueroo/forger/README.md

 ## AMI Creation

-To create AMIs you can use the `aws-ec2 ami` command.
+To create AMIs you can use the `forger ami` command.
 This command launches an EC2 instance with the specified profile and creates an AMI after the user-data script successfully completes.
 It does this by appending an AMI creation script at the end of the user-data script.
 It is recommended to use the `set -e` option in your user-data script so that any error halts the script and the AMI does not get created.

 After the AMI is successfully created, the instance will also terminate itself automatically so you do not have to worry about cleanup.
 This is also done with an appended script.
-For more help run `aws-ec2 ami help`.
+For more help run `forger ami help`.

 For the instance to image and terminate itself, the EC2 IAM role for the instance requires IAM permissions for: